Antonio-IF/MicroTrading/README.md

 Understanding the microstructure of financial markets and mastering trading systems is essential for anyone looking to succeed in the fast-paced world of finance.
 Key aspects such as market microstructure, algorithmic trading, and quantitative analysis, leveraging techniques from technical analysis to advanced Deep Learning models, are crucial.

-Through this projectw, we will gain the skills to make informed decisions and navigate the complexities of modern trading systems, enhancing our ability to operate effectively in financial markets.
+Through this projects, we will gain the skills to make informed decisions and navigate the complexities of modern trading systems, enhancing our ability to operate effectively in financial markets.

 ## Projects